Philadelphia Freeway 2

-Philadelphia Freeway 2 is the third solo studio album by American rapper Freeway.
-It was released on May 5, 2009 via Real Talk Entertainment.
+Background

 It is a sequel to his debut album Philadelphia Freeway.
 Production was handled by Big Hollis, Cozmo, Vince V., Real Talk Ent. and Preach, with Derrick Johnson serving as executive producer.
 It features a lone guest appearance from Sheek Louch.
 The album debuted at number 99 on the Billboard 200, number 19 on the Top R&B/Hip-Hop Albums, number 10 on the Top Rap Albums and number 14 on the Independent Albums, selling about 5,200 units in the US during its first week.
 The song "Finally Free" was released as a lead single off of the album.